nsmsn/personal-site-v1/_posts/2014-11-29-Hello-World.md

 ###A place to try stuff out
 A portfolio is really important if you're trying to get hired.
 At the moment, I'm steadily employed, so I'm treating mine as sort of a "Greatest Hits" section.

-I have found writing to be a great way to piece together my thoughts, but more importantly communicate these ideas to others.
+I don't fancy myself a professional writer, but I use it as a way to organize my thoughts and communicate ideas to others.
 Having some kind of blog is helpful for others to find you, and figure out what you're about.
 I am not going to make any kind of promises about the frequency, length, or format of my posts, but I will make a few things clear:

 * I am not writing on behalf of my employers or the people who pay me.
 I won't discuss specific clients or projects without explicit permission.